mortenc/portfolio-jekyll/_projects/golden-gate.md

 To ensure a clear prioritization among these audiences, we worked with the stakeholders to rank and divide them into primary and secondary groups.
 Among the *primary audiences* were customers for the bridge, busses and ferries, as well as tourists and visitors to the bridge.
 Among the *secondary audiences* were researchers, the general public, staff, and potential vendors and employees.

-{% include project-image.html file="ggb-workshop.png" caption="Photo from one of the stakeholder workshops." %}
+{% include project-image.html file="ggb-workshop.jpg" caption="Photo from one of the stakeholder workshops." %}

 ### User Journeys
 In order to think deliberately about the the key use cases for the website, we asked stakeholders to help map out and prioritize some of the most common scenarios or user journeys on the website.
-A good technique for quickly mapping out this information is relying on "the Five Ws" – **Who, What, When, Where, Why** – a well-known research formula borrowed from journalism.
+A good technique for quickly mapping out this information is relying on "the Five Ws" – *Who, What, When, Where, Why* – a well-known research formula borrowed from journalism.

-{% comment %}{% include project-image.html file="ggb-workshop-journeys.jpg" caption="As part of our discovery workshops we discussed and prioritized target audiences, and mapped out key user journeys for each." %}{% endcomment %}

 Mapping out these simple user journeys allowed us to start forming a clear picture of both the content needs and the prioritization for the website.
 The results were collated into a clear overview for us to reference throughout the design process.

-{% comment %}{% include project-image.html type="grid" file="ggb-user-journey.png" caption="Example user journey for the Bridge Customers." %}{% endcomment %}
+{% include project-image.html type="grid" file="ggb-user-journey.png" caption="Example user journey for the Bridge Customers." %}

 ## Visual Exploration
 An important part of the project was also helping the District to update and modernize the branding and visual style of their website.
 While the District already had several core brand elements in place, including logo and colors, they did not have a detailed styleguide built out, which gave us a lot of flexibility in defining the new direction.